craigem/blog/content/posts/nix/starting-simple-hydra.md

           };
         };
     }
+    # This is the end of the nix file for the virtual machine

 We put all of the above in a file named `simple_hydra_vbox.nix`, this will form part of the input for our `nixops` command later on.
 This is the machine, but that isn't much good without a